Chris1320/SetupGuides-Neovim/README.md

 1. Update APT. `sudo apt update`
 2. Install git. `sudo apt install git`
 3. Install Neovim.
-    - Check if Neovim v0.8.0+ is available in your package manager. `$ apt show neovim`
+    - Check if Neovim v0.9.0+ is available in your package manager. `$ apt show neovim`
-    - If version 0.8.0 above is available, install it. `$ apt install --upgrade neovim`
+    - If version 0.9.0 above is available, install it. `$ apt install --upgrade neovim`
     - Otherwise, download it from [their GitHub repository](https://github.com/neovim/neovim/releases/download/stable/nvim-linux64.deb) and install it. `$ dpkg -i nvim-linux64.deb`[^1]
 4. Install requirements.
 5. Run the installer.
     - Using *wget*: `bash <(wget -q -O - https://raw.githubusercontent.com/SetupGuides/Neovim/main/install)`
     - Using *curl*: `bash <(curl -sSf https://raw.githubusercontent.com/SetupGuides/Neovim/main/install)`
-6. Run `nvim` and allow installation of plugins.[^5]
+6. Run `nvim` and allow installation of plugins.
-7. Exit Neovim by running `:q` and re-run `nvim` to install tree-sitter grammars.[^3]
-8. Check for errors by running `:checkhealth`.
+7. Check for errors by running `:checkhealth`.
-9. Configure LSPs using Mason. `:Mason`
+8. Install LSPs, DAPs, and linters using Mason. `:Mason`

 ### Manual Customization Guide

 1. Install git. `$ sudo apt update -y && sudo apt install -y git`
 2. Installing Neovim
-    - Check if Neovim v0.8.0+ is available in your package manager. `$ apt show neovim`
+    - Check if Neovim v0.9.0+ is available in your package manager. `$ apt show neovim`
-    - If version 0.8.0 above is available, install it. `$ apt install --upgrade neovim`
+    - If version 0.9.0 above is available, install it. `$ apt install --upgrade neovim`
     - Otherwise, download it from [their GitHub repository](https://github.com/neovim/neovim/releases/download/stable/nvim-linux64.deb) and install it. `$ dpkg -i nvim-linux64.deb`[^1]
-3. Clone and install packer. `$ git clone --depth=1 https://github.com/wbthomason/packer.nvim ~/.local/share/nvim/site/pack/packer/start/packer.nvim`
-4. Copy the contents of [src/](https://github.com/SetupGuides/Neovim/tree/main/src) to your `~/.config/nvim/`.
+3. Copy the contents of [src/](https://github.com/SetupGuides/Neovim/tree/main/src) to your `~/.config/nvim/`.
 The directory must look like this:

     ```
     $ tree ~/.config/nvim/

     /home/<user>/.config/nvim/
     ├── init.lua
     └── lua
-        ├── core
-        │   ├── info.lua
+        ├── info.lua
-        │   └── utils
-        │       ├── flagFile.lua
-        │       └── misc.lua
         ├── keymaps.lua
+        ├── misc.lua
         ├── options.lua
         ├── plugins
-        │   ├── plugins.lua
-        │   └── <plugin name>   <-- Most of the plugins have a `main.lua` file in their directory.
-        │       └── main.lua
+        │   └── <plugin-name>.lua
-        ├── post_ops.lua
         └── vars.lua

-    23 directories, 28 files
+    5 directories, 34 files
     ```

-5. Install dependencies. `$ sudo apt install --upgrade clang curl make nodejs`[^2]
+4. Install dependencies. `$ sudo apt install --upgrade clang curl make nodejs`[^2]
-6. Run `nvim`.
-Packer will now update, install, and compile the plugins.
+5. Run `nvim`. lazy.nvim will now update, install, and compile the plugins.
-7. After installation, quit Neovim by entering `:q`.
-8. Re-open `nvim`. nvim-treesitter will now install treesitter parsers.
-Run `:TSInstallInfo` to check if all languages you want to install are now installed.[^3]
-9. Enter `:PackerStatus` to verify all plugins are installed.
-10. To check if everything is installed correctly, enter `:checkhealth`.
+6. To check if everything is installed correctly, enter `:checkhealth`.
-11. Install LSP/DAP servers, linters, and formatters by running `:Mason` inside Neovim.[^4]
+7. Install LSP/DAP servers, linters, and formatters by running `:Mason` inside Neovim.[^4]

 [^1]: To download and install using wget and dpkg: `wget -O ./nvim-linux64.deb https://github.com/neovim/neovim/releases/download/stable/nvim-linux64.deb && sudo dpkg -i ./nvim-linux64.deb`
 [^2]: You can also install recommended but optional additional packages used by Telescope: `$ sudo apt install --upgrade fd-find ripgrep` (`fd-find` is `fd` on Termux systems.)
-[^3]: You can install a language by running `:TSInstall <language>` or editing the `languages` variable in `~/.config/nvim/lua/vars.lua`.
+[^3]: You can install a language by running `:TSInstall <language>` or editing the `treesitter.languages` variable in `~/.config/nvim/lua/vars.lua`.
 Read [the documentation](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages) for more information.
-[^4]: Manual configuration is necessary for each LSP server, but I configured some of them in `src/lua/plugins/lspconfig/main.lua`.
+[^4]: Manual configuration is necessary for each LSP server, but I configured some of them in `src/lua/plugins/lsp.lua`.
-[^5]: If a Packer installation fails, just retry with `:PackerSync`.
-You might need to restart Neovim.